-In reviewing the responses to the Board's March 20, 2014, order regarding payment agreements staff discovered that some utilities are not following the Board's rules with regard to procedures established for level payment plans, especially those rules that establish standards for re-computation of the level payment amount to be paid by the customer.
-Staff has set out the level payment plan rules below and then provided an analysis of how staff believes the provisions of the rules are to be implemented.
+In reviewing the responses to the Board's inquiry regarding payment agreements, the Board discovered that some utilities are not following the Board's rules with regard to procedures established for level payment plans (also known as budget billing), especially those rules that establish standards for recomputation of the level payment amount to be paid by the customer.
+The Board's level payment plan rules are set out below and the Board then addresses how the rules are to be implemented.

-- 1. 199 IAC 19.4(11)"e" (20.4(12)"e") Level payment plan.
-Utilities shall offer a level payment plan to all residential customers or other customers whose consumption is less than 250 ccf per month (3,000 kWh per month).
+199 IAC 19.4(11)"e" (Electric: 20.4(12)"e") Level payment plan.
+Utilities shall offer a level payment plan to all residential customers or other customers whose consumption is less than 250 ccf per month (Electric: 3,000 kWh per month).
 A level payment plan should be designed to limit volatility of a customer's bill and maintain reasonable account balances.
-The level payment plan shall include at least the following: - (1) Be offered to each eligible customer when the customer initially requests service. - (2) Allow for entry into the level payment plan anytime during the calendar year. - (3) Provide that a customer may request termination of the plan at any time.
+The level payment plan shall include at least the following:

+- (1) Be offered to each eligible customer when the customer initially requests service. - (2) Allow for entry into the level payment plan anytime during the calendar year.

+- (3) Provide that a customer may request termination of the plan at any time.
 If the customer's account is in arrears at the time of termination, the balance shall be due and payable at the time of termination.
 If there is a credit balance, the customer shall be allowed the option of obtaining a refund or applying the credit to future charges.
-A utility is not required to offer a new level payment plan to a customer for six months after the customer has terminated from a level payment plan.

-(4) Use a computation method that produces a reasonable monthly level payment amount, which may take into account forward-looking factors such as fuel price and weather forecasts, and that complies with requirements in 19.4(11)"e"(4).
+A utility is not required to offer a new level payment plan to a customer for six months after the customer has terminated from a level payment plan. - (4) Use a computation method that produces a reasonable monthly level payment amount, which may take into account forward-looking factors such as fuel price and weather forecasts, and that complies with requirements in 19.4(11)"e"(4) (Electric: 20.14(12)"e"(4)).
 The computation method used by the utility shall be described in the utility's tariff and shall be subject to board approval.
 The utility shall give notice to customers when it changes the type of computation method in the level payment plan.